The Faculty Development Initiatives Grant is designed to support projects that improve the quality of teaching in the Faculty of Medicine.

 - Make a contribution to the teaching support done by the Office of Faculty Development

 - Support the mandate of the Office of Faculty Development

 - Be feasible (i.e. can be done with the budget and time available)

 - Outline how their project will be transferable

 - No stipends for Principal Investigator and/or Co-investigators

-If you wish to discuss your ideas before submitting an application, please contact the Office of Faculty Development at email@example.com or call 604-875-4396.
+If you have questions or wish to discuss your ideas before submitting an application, please contact the Office of Faculty Development at email@example.com or call 604-675-3783.

-Descriptions of grant winners’ projects can be found here!
+Descriptions of previous grant winners’ projects can be found here!